metabase/metabase/docs/administration-guide/databases/bigquery.md

 #### Name

-**Name** is the title of your database, i.e. the name displayed for the database in the **Browse Data** screen.
+**Name** is the title of your database in Metabase.

 #### Dataset ID

 Each BigQuery dataset will have a **Dataset ID**.
 You can find this ID via the [Google Cloud Console](https://console.cloud.google.com/).
 If you're not sure where to find the Dataset ID, see Google's documentation on [getting information on datasets](https://cloud.google.com/bigquery/docs/dataset-metadata#getting_dataset_information).

 > When entering the Dataset ID, omit the Project ID prefix.
-E.g, if your ID is `project_name:dataset_id`, only enter `dataset_id`.
+For example, if your ID is `project_name:dataset_id`, only enter `dataset_id`.

-#### Service Account JSON file
+#### Service account JSON file

-You'll need to upload the Service Account JSON file.
-This JSON file will contain the service account credentials that will grant your Metabase application the authentication (who are you?) and authorization (what can you access? what roles do you have?) to query your dataset.

-To create the service account JSON file, follow Google's documentation on [setting up a service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts) for your BigQuery dataset.

-1. **Fill out the service account details**.

-2. **Grant service account access to this project**.
-You'll need to add Roles to the service account so Metabase will have permission to view and query your data.
-Make sure you add the following roles to the service account:

-    - BigQuery Data Viewer
-    - BigQuery Metadata Viewer
-    - BigQuery User

-3. **Create key**.
-Click on the **Create Key** button, and select **JSON** for the **key type**.

-You'll first need to configure permissions for this service account.
+Upload the service account JSON file you created when following the [steps above](#google-cloud-platform:-creating-a-service-account-and-json-file).
+The JSON file contains the credentials your Metabase application will need to read and query your dataset, as defined by the **roles** you added to the service account.
+If you need to add additional roles, you have to create another service account, download the JSON file, and upload the file to Metabase.

 ### Sliders